 Without appropriate employment opportunities to match the increasing education level of the region's population, much of the workforce has and will be forced to go elsewhere to find suitable work.
 There is also a concern that the region has become as dependent on the tourism and the entertainment industry as it once was on the defense industry.
+176

 The average salary (1993-2003) of the region's service jobs was \$33,000, compared to \$67,000 for manufacturing jobs.
-From 2001 to 2006, the region lost 2,357 jobs that paid \$65,000 or more.
 The loss of high-wage manufacturing and skilled professional jobs continues to be a threat to the regional labor market.
 From August 2007 to August 2008, the region lost another 300 manufacturing jobs and the overall job growth rate was flat.
+The loss of high-wage manufacturing jobs and the overall job growth rate was flat.